 Students may be placed in ENG 145 if they already have completed the equivalent of a GE Area A2 course.
 If a student has taken AP English Language and Composition 36 or 37, which meets the GE Area A2 requirement, and earned a score of 3 or better on the exam, they may be enrolled in ENG 145.

 As a bonus, students do not need to be in the Cal Poly Honors Program to be enrolled in this course, but if a student is participating in the Honors Program, they may earn 4 Honors units from this course.

 Students not placed in ENG 145, will be placed in COMS 101, and therefore must not have already earned credit for it in a community or junior college.

 Students in the residential program will also be placed in one other course in the General Education area.
 If an applicant has already completed public speaking, they cannot be placed in ENG 145, or any of the GE areas we are offering in the program; we are unable to enroll them in the program.

 If you let us know what major you are hoping to change to, we will make our best effort to put you in a General Education class that works for both majors, but we cannot guarantee it.

 Unfortunately NO. This program is specifically designed for first-year students.

 Students are in class approximately 6 hours per day, 4 days per week: Monday, Tuesday, Thursday, Friday.

 The Quarter Plus program is designed to provide new students with a head start on their lower division GE Area courses.
 The tentative curriculum can be viewed on the Quarter Plus Classes Page.
-Students will be enrolled in COMS 101, and one of the other courses listed depending on college credit, AP test scores, IB test scores, degree requirements, and class capacity.
+Students will be enrolled in either COMS 101 or ENGL 145, and one of the other courses listed depending on college credit, AP test scores, IB test scores, degree requirements, and class capacity.